Kan-T-IT/giswater4-postgres-db/README.md

 # Docker Compose for GISWater 4

-It actuality docker compose by configure for implement of GISWater 4
+It actuality docker compose by configure for implement of GISWater 4.3 used [Kartoza Image](https://hub.docker.com/r/kartoza/postgis)

 It step next